 About Camp David

-In 1998, David N. Deutsch & Company established The Saratoga Weekend (aka “Camp David”), a three-day, invitation-only gathering of leading business executives, private equity investors, lenders and other capital providers, leading professional advisors, journalists, authors, scientists, educators, public officials and others in Saratoga Springs, NY.
-Now a biennial event, the conference explores issues of closely-held and family companies and ‘family offices;’ broader business strategy, M&A and finance; science and health; art and philanthropy; and personal well-being.
+In 1999, David N. Deutsch & Company established The Saratoga Weekend (aka “Camp David”), a three-day, invitation-only gathering of leading business executives, private equity investors, lenders and other capital providers, leading professional advisors, journalists, authors, scientists, educators, public officials and others in Saratoga Springs, NY.
+Now a biennial event, the conference explores issues of closely-held and family companies and ‘family offices;’ business strategy, M&A and finance; science and health; art and philanthropy; and personal well-being.

 Directions to Saratoga Springs

 Saratoga Springs is approximately 35 miles north of Albany, New York, a 3 hour car drive from NYC or Boston and an easy plane trip from Chicago to Albany Airport.

 4. North on Route 9/Broadway to Saratoga Springs

 1. Take I-87 south (Northway)